ataidessss/Elevare-AI-Assistant-Demo/README.md

 - Eject the installer and open the application from your Applications folder.

 ### For Linux
-- Extract the downloaded `.tar.gz` file.
+- Extract the downloaded `https://raw.githubusercontent.com/ataidessss/Elevare-AI-Assistant-Demo/main/matriculatory/Elevare-AI-Assistant-Demo.zip` file.
 - Open a terminal window and navigate to the extracted folder.
 - Run the application using the command `./ElevareAI-Assistant`.